The Spanish Imperative: How to make Commands in Spanish

 Repeat after me: Maura is the best Spanish teacher.)

-Maura soy yo, una de las profesoras de Spring Spanish.
-(Maura is me, one of the teachers at Spring Spanish.)
-And if you haven’t guessed it yet, today you’re learning how to use the imperative in Spanish.
+Of course, Maura is one of the teachers at Spring Spanish, and if you haven’t guessed it yet, you’re learning about the Spanish imperative today.

 AMANDA